 - Once pressure is reached, the instant pot will begin to count down from 3 minutes to 0.

 - Once the time is done, the Instant Pot will beep and will turn to the “keep warm” function.

 - To turn your instant pot off, hit the off button and your pot will read “off.”

-- Let pressure release and then remove lid and dump out water.
+- Let the pressure release and then remove the lid and dump out the water.

 - Start cooking one of my Instant Pot recipes.